frairon/goka-godays2019/02-taxistatus/README.md

 ## Tasks

 * define a processor
-  * add the input streams TopicTripStarted and TripStartedCodec (resp. for TripEnded)
+  * add the input streams TripStartedTopic and TripStartedCodec (resp. for TripEnded)
   * add persistence definition using TaxiStatusCodec
 * use the view to TripTrackerGroup
   * the view is already defined, just use it in the http getter